⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Retail

-Revenue generated from selling electricity and natural gas directly to end-use customers.
+Sale of electricity and natural gas to end-use customers.

 🎯 WHY THIS MATTERS